-A-405: Targeted Job Matching

-A-405-1: Labor Market and Business Needs
+A-402-2: Labor Market and Business Needs

 For VR customers to gain competitive, integrated employment, VR counselors must understand the labor market and the needs and expectations of business.
 This understanding is critical to the vocational planning process; it helps VR and its customers build solid plans to achieve high-quality employment outcomes.